13th Global Dialogue Platform on Anticipatory Humanitarian Action

 Anticipatory action, at its best, extends the arc of that rainbow: broadening trust, foresight, and protection to help carry everyone forward, together.

-If we must have a gate, let be open
+If we must have a gate, let it be open

-If it has ever truly existed, the link between love and trust in humanitarian work has frayed these last years.
+If it has ever truly existed, the link between love and trust in humanitarian work has frayed over the last few years.
 Budget cuts, government control, restrictive reporting requirements – local volunteers told what to do but rarely asked what they know.

-One practitioner compared it to an Italian saying: “Quando si chiude una porta, si apre un portone” – When a door closes, a gate opens.
-The closed door, they said, is the old model: systems of compliance and hierarchy.
+When a door closes, a gate opens.
 The open gate is anticipatory action, which offers an invitation to begin again, and differently.

 Like galaxies colliding, anticipatory action is now about learning to move within irreversible change.